xitrum-framework/xitrum/doc/sphinx/validation.rst

 Write custom validators
 -----------------------

-Extend `xitrum.validator.Validator <https://github.com/ngocdaothanh/xitrum/blob/master/src/main/scala/xitrum/validator/Validator.scala>`_
+Extend `xitrum.validator.Validator <https://github.com/ngocdaothanh/xitrum/blob/master/src/main/scala/xitrum/validator/Validator.scala>`_.
-and implement ``v`` method.
+You only have to implement ``v`` method.
 This method should returns Some(error message) or None.